apache/cassandra-java-driver/changelog/README.md

 ### 4.0.0-beta1 (in progress)

+- [improvement] JAVA-1877: Use a separate reconnection schedule for the control connection
 - [improvement] JAVA-1763: Generate a binary tarball as part of the build process
 - [improvement] JAVA-1884: Add additional methods from TypeToken to GenericType
 - [improvement] JAVA-1883: Use custom queue implementation for LBP's query plan